ybw0014/SC2ArcadeHostsPatcher/README.md

 This is a patcher script which retrieves the alive arcade lobbies on America server, extract the img tags and the domains within them, and then update the hosts file with the domains.

+UPDATE on March 26: NA server is patched and the img tags no longer works.
+The script is no longer useful.

 ## How to use

 Download from releases, run the executable file as administrator.